 Guillermo del Toro and His Fantastic Beasts

-Trollhunters is an animated series that will be launched by Netflix on December 23.
-Voice actors include Ron Perlman, Kelsey Grammer, Steven Yeun, and Charlie Saxton, while the main character was voiced by the late Anton Yelchin, whom the cast and crew all paid tribute to during the panel, and in the end credits of the screening.
+Trollhunters: Tales of Arcadia is an animated series that will be launched by Netflix on December 23.
+Voice actors include Ron Perlman, Kelsey Grammer, Steven Yeun, and Charlie Saxton, while the main character is voiced by the late Anton Yelchin, whom the cast and crew all paid tribute to during the panel and in the end credits of the screening.

-Ron Perlman, soon to be seen in Fantastic Beasts, voices the monstrous troll Bular, whom Perlman jokes is “pissed off at everything.”
+Ron Perlman, soon to be seen in Fantastic Beasts and Where to Find Them, voices the monstrous troll Bular, whom Perlman jokes is “pissed off at everything.”
 Since this was not Perlman’s first time acting behind a digitally created character, we asked him if playing a character that’s CGI vs. one performed with prosthetics changed his acting approach.

-“For me, it’s always the same set of problems with different wardrobes,” says Perlman.
-“Each character is its own riddle, and for me, my job is to solve the who.”
+“For me, it’s always the same set of problems with completely different wardrobes,” says Perlman.
+“Each character is its own riddle, and for me, my job is to solve the riddle of the ‘who.'”
 Perlman says his job as an actor is the same no matter the circumstances.
-“I need to figure out who he is, what his values are, and what pisses him off.”
-This approach doesn’t change, whether he’s in a physical wardrobe on set or has “a thing on my head with 55 cameras like in Fantastic Beasts.”
+“I need to figure out who he is, how he sounds, what his values are, and what pisses him off.”
+This approach doesn’t change, whether he’s in a physical wardrobe on set or has “a thing on [his] head with 55 cameras like [in] Fantastic Beasts.”